We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Product Specs

-When it comes to manual options, our choice for the best overall is Dewalt’s heavy-duty staple and brad tacker.
-This nailer fires standard T50 staples and 18-gauge brads, providing flexibility for many fastening projects.
-While its aluminum construction makes it a lightweight tool, we found it to be quite durable in our tests.
+When it comes to manual options, our choice for the best overall is Dewalt’s heavy-duty hand stapler and brad nailer.
+This stapler and nailer combo unit fires standard T50 staples and 18-gauge brads, providing flexibility for many fastening projects.
+While its aluminum construction makes it a lightweight tool, we found it quite durable in our tests.

-We also liked how easy it is to load staples for our tests, though we did struggle at first to figure out how to load the brads.
-Once loaded, however, this model drove them through moldings with ease.
-Its built-in view window made it easy to see when our fasteners were getting low, and the tacker’s attached belt clip was very sturdy.
+We also liked how easy it was to insert staples into this model, though we did struggle at first to figure out how to load the brads.
+Once they were in place, however, this metal staple gun drove them through moldings with ease.
+Its built-in view window made it simple to see when our fasteners were getting low, and the tacker’s attached belt clip was very sturdy.
+Also, the palm-squeeze trigger made one-handed operation convenient, which allowed me to apply steady pressure even when stapling overhead or in tight spaces.

-What our tester says: “This model packed more punch than any other manual model.
-When I fired the longest staples the gun would hold into construction lumber, it resulted in a near-flush penetration.
-Also, compared to other options, this DeWalt’s build quality really stood out.”—Tom Scalisi, Product Reviews tester & writer
+What our tester says: “This DeWalt packed more punch than any other manual model.
+When I fired the longest staples the gun holds into construction lumber, it resulted in a near-flush penetration.
+Also, compared to other options, its build quality really stood out.”—Tom Scalisi, Product Reviews tester and writer

 Read our full review: DeWalt Heavy-Duty Staple and Brad Tacker